Manchester Arndale: Recent developments

 By the late 1990s, the centre was no longer owned by the Arndale Property Trust.
 In the early 21st century the centre was jointly owned by M&G Real Estate and Intu Group until June 2020, when the bankrupt Intu went into administration.

 With the large-scale redevelopment of the centre since the 1996 bombing, it has a retail floorspace of 1300000 ft2, making it Europe's largest city-centre shopping mall, a record it has held continuously since construction apart from a brief spell during the northern redevelopment when the title was held by the Birmingham Bullring.

 As part of the renovation, most of the tiles have been removed and replaced by sandstone and glass cladding.
 Manchester Arndale houses the largest Next store, with the largest glass store frontage in the UK, and also the largest Office Shoe store outside London as of April 2010.

 In August 2015 the Arndale announced the launch of its first-ever Charity Star initiative, with the centre fundraising for a chosen charity for one whole year.

 In around 2021, the last part of the original Arndale and the adjacent Aleef News, was refurbished, to make way for two tenants, Sports Direct and Tim Hortons.
 The yellow tiles remain untouched.

+In July 2026, Hammerson acquired a 50% stake in the centre.